top of page

 Essay 3

-While the wording of this essay changed significantly, it continues to essentially mimic a more traditional “Why [our school]” that other schools ask as well.
-The new wording of the essay question more explicitly states their expectation that applicants will use Columbia as a platform to drive their own success, rather than expect the school to "create" success for them.
+Similar to last year, this essay continues to essentially mimic a more traditional “Why [our school]” that other schools ask as well.
+The admissions committee continues to expect that applicants will use Columbia as a platform to drive their own success, rather than expect the school to "create" success for them.
 As in prior years, it will help to weave in an example drawn from the larger NYC community to differentiate yourself; an example could be discussing organizations in the city that you will reach out to and build relationships with.

 Other application details